mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 **Note:** This configuration will not support replication of any kind, but it may be sufficient for early stage evaluation and development.

-To start a minimal cluster with a single node, create a JSON options file name `sample-cassandra-minimal.json`:
+To start a minimal cluster with a single node, create a JSON options file named `sample-cassandra-minimal.json`:

 ```
 {